kubernetes/enhancements/keps/sig-instrumentation/5808-native-histogram-support/README.md

 2. When feature gate is enabled:
    - Classic histogram format continues to be exposed
    - Native format is additionally exposed

+**Downgrade:**
+When downgrading from a Kubernetes version with native histogram support to an older version:

+1. Metrics automatically revert to classic histogram format only (`_bucket`, `_count`, `_sum`)
+2. Prometheus behavior:
+   - If `always_scrape_classic_histograms: true`: Prometheus continues to scrape classic histograms
+   - If `always_scrape_classic_histograms: false`: Prometheus will NOT scrape histograms (data loss until config is updated)
+3. Dashboard/Alert impact:
+   - Classic histogram queries: work only if `always_scrape_classic_histograms: true`, otherwise break
+   - Native histogram queries stop receiving new data and will break

 **Enabling Native Histograms (Opt-in):**